 The danger was constant, particularly if a vessel was laying on its side as rigging and ropes could easily be concealed by the water.
 Once, after Hoodless had secured two seaman atop his horse and was attempting to leave, he discovered the horse could not move.
 Upon further investigation, he discovered the “animal was entangled in a rope under water.”
 Fortunately, Hoodless was able to pull the rope up with his foot and cut it with his pocket knife.
 This freed the horse and allowed them to make it to shore.

 Hoodless’s rescues became legendary.
 Once, it was reported he “saved the captain of a vessel and his wife and ten seamen — some on the back of the horse, and others hanging on by the stirrups.”
-But Hoodless’s real fame did not come from that rescue, it came from a rescue in 1833, when he and his horse swam “through a stormy sea to the wreck of the Hermione.”
+But Hoodless’s real fame did not come from that rescue, it came from a rescue made in 1833, when he and his horse swam “through a stormy sea to the wreck of the Hermione.”

 The Hermione was a brig, a sailing vessel with two square-rigged masts popular because of its maneuverability and captained by Stephen Walton.
 It was laden with coal and got into trouble off the Lincolnshire coast close to Donna Nook where a submerged neck of land, called Haile Sand Flat, existed.
 Four crew members were lost, but, fortunately, according to the London Evening Standard, the remaining four crew members were saved by “the active exertions of … Hoodless.”